On Friday, Apple released iOS 7.0.6, a small maintenance release that turns out fixes a very important issue with Apple’s implementation of SSL.

 Hearing about our students stories, accomplishments and the projects that they have delivered since attending our courses is a very rewarding time and provides us with inspiration and pride in the work that we do here at Amsys training.

-Last year Margaret, a graphic designer from Essex, took the Amsys Objective C for beginners and iPhone SDK workshop course.
+Back in 2012m, Margaret, a graphic designer from Essex, took the Amsys Objective-C for Beginners and iOS App Development course.
 Following her training, Margaret left feeling that the course had met her objectives and had given her a good understanding of the Objective C language, therefore enabling her to pursue her own app development project.

 The App is called “Unibookworm” and seeks to solve the problem with “what to do with your uni books, once your degree has finished.”
 Many other providers, such as Amazon, take a percentage from each sale, which is something that Margaret wanted to avoid.